Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Experiments

+{We further compare the evolution of training AUC for different ForAda variants to evaluate learning efficiency.
+As shown in Fig.~\ref{fig:learn_eff}, the full bidirectional interaction model exhibits more stable optimization and a higher performance ceiling, whereas removing either interaction pathway leads to larger oscillations and inferior performance.
+This further confirms that the two directions are complementary and jointly contribute to improvements in performance, training stability, and learning efficiency.}

-\textbf{Robustness.} This part studies the performance of our method confronting various perturbations.
-We employ the same perturbation configurations following~\cite{DeeperForensics}, which includes five levels of six different types of perturbations: color saturation, color contrast, block wise, gaussian blur, jpeg compression, gaussian noise.
-We compare our two methods with LSDA, IID, and vanilla CLIP methods in video-level AUC.
+\textbf{Robustness.} This part studies the performance of our method {under} various perturbations.
+We employ the same perturbation {configuration} as in~\cite{DeeperForensics}, which includes five levels of six different types of perturbations: color saturation, color contrast, block wise, gaussian blur, jpeg compression, {and} gaussian noise.
+We compare our two methods with LSDA, IID, and vanilla CLIP methods {using} video-level AUC.
 The results are shown in Fig.~\ref{fig:robustness}.
 It can be observed that our methods demonstrate greater robustness compared to the others.
 Notably, after integrating the text modality, the model enhances its resistance to perturbations in the visual modality.
 All methods are trained on the FF++ c23 dataset.

+\textbf{Detecting Whole Face Image Synthesis.} Although our methods are restricted to detecting face forgeries, we further explore their potential for detecting whole face images synthesized by GANs and Diffusion models.
+Specifically, we select three GANs, including StarGAN~\cite{stargan}, CramerGAN~\cite{gan_cramer}, and MMDGAN~\cite{gan_mmd}, and two Diffusion models, including ADM~\cite{difussion_adm} and PNDM~\cite{difussion_pndm}.
+Table~\ref{tab:whole} shows the performance of our method compared to IID and LSDA.
+The results indicate that, despite being designed specifically for face forgery tasks, our method exhibits satisfactory performance and still surpasses the counterparts by a large margin on both GANs and Diffusion models.
+Moreover, ForAda++ further improves performance over ForAda, highlighting the efficacy of the textual modality even under broader forgery distributions.

 \textbf{Complexity Analysis.} Since we freeze the CLIP model and only train the lightweight adapter, we significantly reduce the training overhead to 5.7M parameters.
 Although we introduce a textual branch in ForAda++, we add only a single-digit number of context tokens, resulting in an almost negligible increase in parameter count.
 Table~\ref{tab:complexity} compares the parameter counts and video-level AUC performance of various methods, all trained on the FF++ c23 dataset.
 Notably, other methods require three to six times more trainable parameters than ours, yet our method achieves a substantial performance improvement, highlighting the effectiveness of our method.